 CAUTION: Making splits after mid July is more risky because of Small Hive Beetle.
 If you attempt to make splits make sure they have lots of bees and keep an eye on them.

 14. If your hives have lots of live bees piled up at the entrance, hanging down in large clusters and even 2 inches or so thick on the front of the hive.
+This is commonly referred to as "bearding".
 Don’t panic, this is normal during hot / humid weather.
 It is likely not about to swarm.
-BUT DO CHECK FOR SPACE if there is any flow on (like cotton) this can be an indicator of a need to add supers.
+BUT DO CHECK FOR SPACE if there is any flow on (like cotton) bearding (if there is a flow on) can be an indicator of a need to add supers.

 15. You may have small summer / fall swarms.
 This is not cause for alarm.
 They are not worth much but can be a fair source for a queen for re-queening.